hacpai/show-me-the-code/Python/README.md

 ```
 Hint: you might want to build a dictionary that maps from a set of letters to a list of words that can be spelled with those letters.
 The question is, how can you represent the set of letters in a way that can be used as a key?

-1. Modifythepreviousprogramsothatitprintsthelargestsetofanagramsfirst,followedbythe second largest set, and so on.
+1. Modify the previous program so that it prints the largest set of anagrams first,followed by the second largest set, and so on.
 2. In Scrabble a “bingo” is when you play all seven tiles in your rack, along with a letter on the board, to form an eight-letter word.
 What set of 8 letters forms the most possible bingos?
 Hint: there are seven.

 **第 0050 题：**Two words form a “metathesis pair” if you can transform one into the other by swapping two letters; for example, “converse” and “conserve.”
 Write a program that finds all of the metathesis pairs in the dictionary.
 Hint: don’t test all pairs of words, and don’t test all possible swaps.